carpentries-incubator/Natural-language-processing/episodes/03-LargeLanguageModels.md

 - **Models have limitations** - they can be wrong, inconsistent, or biased
 - **Size vs Speed trade-off** - smaller models are faster but less capable

-## What's Next?

-In the rest of our lesson, we'll explore:
-- How to craft better prompts (prompt engineering strategies)
-- How to choose the right model for your task
-- Methods for comparing and evaluating different LLMs
-- Real-world applications and best practices

 ---

-**Troubleshooting:**
-- If you get memory errors, try using a smaller model like "microsoft/DialoGPT-small"
-- If generation is slow, reduce max_length or use CPU instead of trying GPU
-- If outputs seem repetitive, try adjusting temperature or adding `do_sample=True`

 ### 1.3 LLM selection criteria